10 secret spots of New York

 Did you know that at this festival the audience chooses the film of the night?
 To participate, follow the @vultur Twitter account, which proposes several options and the one with the most votes will be broadcast.

-8. See New York from above!
+8. See New York City from above

 One of the most original things to do in New York and a unique experience to have during your stay is to take a helicopter ride to get a bird's eye view of the city.